 Due to the design of the prison, the cells were unbearably hot in the summer months and freezing cold in Winter, plus there was no indoor plumbing so as you might imagine there was a great deal of misery and suffering which has definitely left a mark on the prison.

-There are a number of documented paranormal events that have happened in Old Idaho State Penitentiary.
+There are a number of documented paranormal events that have happened in the Old Idaho State Penitentiary.
 The most haunted spot is said to be 5 House where Idaho’s answer to Jack the Ripper, Raymond Allen Snowden was executed in 1957.

 Snowden is by no means the only spirit at Old Idaho State Penitentiary.
 It is a fairly common occurrence for visitors to hear phantom footsteps echoing throughout the halls and disembodied voices are also heard fairly regularly.